mozai/pinglog/README.md

 you weren't running the program).
 Added grey bars for the hour of the day because the image is probably wider than your monitor and I doubt you can intuitively detect where 4:13pm is with just your eyeball.

+You will probably wish to assemble all the charts into one very large one so it will be easier to see patterns.

+    optipng *.png
+    montage -tile 1x -geometry +0+0 *.png /tmp/bigchart.png
+    optipng /tmp/bigchart.png

 Acknowledgements
 ----------------